 -> object storage upload timeout

-• Your reverse proxy or ingress must allow the same upload size as Document Engine.
+• Set your reverse proxy or ingress to accept the same upload size as Document Engine.

-• Proxy timeouts should be at least as long as the Document Engine request timeout.
+• Set proxy timeouts to at least the same value as the Document Engine request timeout.

-• Object storage timeouts must be long enough for your largest uploads.
+• Set object storage timeouts high enough for your largest uploads.

 If any layer has a smaller limit, that layer becomes the effective maximum.